2020PB/police-brutality/reports/Oregon.md

 ### Federal officers arrest woman dancing with flowers | July 24th

-Footage shows a woman dancing in front of officers with flowers in her hand.
+Footage from 3rd and Salmon shows a woman dancing in front of officers with flowers in her hand.
 Officers grab her without warning.
 Another protester attempts to help the protester with flowers.
 Both are dragged away and arrested.
 Officers fire pepper balls at crowd to suppress protesters.

 tags: arrest, grab, less-lethal, pepper-ball, protester, shoot

 id: or-portland-155

-geolocation:
+geolocation: 45.5161982,-122.6766199

 **Links**